 - Lighting – Lighting conditions can affect the camera’s shooting and scanning capabilities and the quality of the AR elements.
 If the glasses need to be operated in poorly lit areas, it should be ensured that the camera’s specs are up to the task.

 - Ambient Noise – If relying on voice-controlled devices or text-to-speech functionality, glasses with noise-canceling features should be considered.
-In addition, if other noise-canceling headphones or safety muffs need to be worn, they will need to be compatible with the device.
+In addition, if other noise-canceling headphones or safety muffs need to be worn, they must be compatible with the device.
 For example, with Iristick G2 and Epson Moverio, this combination is not as easy as with RealWear and Vuzix.

-- Water and Dust – Look for glasses with the corresponding IP rating to ensure appropriate resistance to dust, dirt, and moisture.
+- Water and Dust – Look for glasses with the corresponding IP rating to ensure appropriate dust, dirt, and moisture resistance.

-- Explosion risk – In certain environments which may be at risk of explosion, smart glasses that comply with ATEX-certified safety regulations should be chosen.
+- Explosion risk – In specific environments which may be at risk of explosion, smart glasses that comply with ATEX-certified safety regulations should be chosen.

 Assessing the safety and comfort of the wearer

-Once you have assessed the specific environmental considerations of the workspace where the equipment will be used, you should then think about the comfort and convenience of the wearer.
-It’s important to get buy-in from the workforce to ensure the project’s success.
+Once you have assessed the specific environmental considerations of the workspace where the equipment will be used, you should consider the wearer’s comfort and convenience.
+Getting buy-in from the workforce is crucial to ensure the project’s success.

 01. Weight and fit

-How much the glasses weigh and whether they can be adjusted for face shape are important things to consider when choosing the right model.
-The most lightweight and comfortable models are Google Glass, Iristick G2, Vuzix M400, and M4000 which all come in at under 100g.
+When choosing the suitable model, how much the glasses weigh and whether they can be adjusted for face shape are essential.
+The most lightweight and comfortable models are Google Glass, Iristick G2, Vuzix M400, and M4000, which all come under 100g.

 More high-performance and feature-rich models, such as RealWear, can weigh 3-5 times more than the lightweight models but are usually attached to a hard hat.
-Between these two, there is the Epson BT-35E which weighs only 183g but includes a solution pack that adds another 119g to the overall weight.
+Between these two is the Epson BT-35E which weighs only 183g but includes a solution pack that adds another 119g to the overall weight.

 02. Use with eyeglasses or safety glasses

-Some models are made to be worn with eyeglasses e.g. RealWear, Iristick H1, Vuzix, while others can have graded lenses fitted to them, for example, the Iristick G2, which is also certified as safety glasses.
-Other models such as the Epson cannot be worn with additional glasses at all.
+Some models are made to be worn with eyeglasses, e.g., RealWear, Iristick H1, and Vuzix.
+In contrast, others can have graded lenses fitted to them, for example, the Iristick G2, also certified as safety glasses.
+Other models like the Epson cannot be worn with different glasses.